VASP Agent: An Agentic Framework for Autonomous First-principles Calculations: Introduction

 \section{Introduction}

 The advent of Large Language Models (LLMs) is fundamentally reshaping the landscape of scientific research~\cite{zhang2025exploring, zhang2024comprehensive, zheng2025automation, ai4science2023impact}.
 Unlike traditional task-specific models, LLMs trained on large-scale corpora of scientific literature and databases can simultaneously perform diverse tasks, including literature summarization, property prediction, and synthesis planning~\cite{zheng2023largelanguagemodelsscientific,ramos2025review}.
-However, standalone LLMs suffer from critical limitations, including static knowledge and hallucination issues.
-To alleviate these deficiencies, LLMs are increasingly integrated into agentic frameworks to enhance their functionalities.
-For instance, Retrieval-Augmented Generation (RAG) is employed to ground the model with up-to-date or domain-specific knowledge to mitigate factual inaccuracies~\cite{lala2023paperqa,huang2024surveyretrievalaugmentedtextgeneration, zhao2024retrievalaugmentedgenerationaigeneratedcontent, prince2024opportunities, gan2025retrieval}.
-Meanwhile, some works incorporate tools for searching and basic computational tasks~\cite{bran2023chemcrow,zhang2024honeycomb}.
-Such agentic solutions substantially enhance the problem-solving capabilities of LLMs for complex scientific applications.

-Currently, LLM-based agents are enhancing scientific discovery along two primary trajectories.
-The first focuses on improving the efficiency of researchers and accelerating specific stages within the research lifecycle, where representative tasks include domain-specific question answering~\cite{zhang2024chemllmchemicallargelanguage, zhang2024ultramedicalbuildingspecializedgeneralists}, structural information extraction~\cite{dagdelen2024structured, odobesku2025agent}, and scientific code completion~\cite{cheng2025re4scientificcomputingagent, tian2024scicoderesearchcodingbenchmark}.
-In contrast, a more ambitious line of research aims to automate the entire scientific discovery workflow.
-This involves leveraging autonomous agents to generate feasible hypotheses~\cite{ yang2025moosechemlargelanguagemodels}, design experiments~\cite{baek2025researchagentiterativeresearchidea}, and perform data analysis~\cite{abaskohi2025agentadaskilladaptivedataanalytics}.
-To orchestrate these diverse tasks, some researchers employ multi-agent systems in which specialized agents collaborate to tackle the complex process~\cite{ghareeb2025robinmultiagentautomatingscientific,ruan2024automatic,lu2024ai}.
-These applications illustrate the transformative potential of agents as not merely assistants but active participants in the process of scientific discovery~\cite{musslick2025automating, lu2024ai}.
-Despite these efforts, realizing truly end-to-end scientific discovery remains a formidable challenge, as the execution of experiments for hypothesis verification, which mostly relies on human interventions~\cite{ghareeb2025robinmultiagentautomatingscientific}, poses the most critical bottleneck.
+However, standalone LLMs suffer from critical limitations, including static knowledge, hallucination, and lack of reliable action grounding.
+Recent agentic systems seek to mitigate these limitations by placing LLMs inside execution harnesses that expose retrieval, structured tool calls, code execution, state management, and logging.
+Retrieval-Augmented Generation (RAG) can condition model outputs on external or domain-specific information~\cite{lala2023paperqa,huang2024surveyretrievalaugmentedtextgeneration, zhao2024retrievalaugmentedgenerationaigeneratedcontent, prince2024opportunities, gan2025retrieval}, while tool-using agents connect language models to search, computation, and file operations~\cite{bran2023chemcrow,zhang2024honeycomb}.
+These harnesses improve operational reliability, but scientific computing requires more explicitly defined domain-specific control: actions must be tied to specific input files, runtime evidence, calculation state, and verifiable post-processing.